camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Quarkus 3.14 Extension Update

-The Quarkus Extension has been updated to use Quarkus `3.14`.
+The Camunda Quarkus Extension has been updated to use Quarkus `3.14`.
 This version brings its own features and changes.
-For a complete list, see the [Quarkus 3.14 Release](https://quarkus.io/blog/quarkus-3-14-1-released) blog post.
+For a complete list, see the [Quarkus 3.14.2 Release](https://quarkus.io/blog/quarkus-3-14-2-released) blog post.

 ## Breaking Changes